KrishnaPrasad148/Responsive-Web-Design-using-Bootstrap/README.md

 ---

 ## AIM:
-To design and develop a **modern, animated, and fully responsive Restaurant Website** using **HTML, CSS, and Bootstrap**, ensuring smooth viewing on mobile, tablet, and desktop devices.
+To design and develop a Restaurant Website using HTML, CSS, and Bootstrap.